toomanycats/Python/DataScience/README.md

-This repo contains programs from my most recent employment in Data Science.
-The code is not very formalized yet.
+This is a somewhat loose collection of data science programs and ipython notebooks for my Meetup, Scientists New To Data Science.